Derangements in Subspace Actions of Finite Classical Groups: Regular semisimple elements

 \begin{proof} First we claim that This follows from Lemma \ref{Taylorcoeff} and from the facts that $(1+\frac{u}{2(q-1)}+\frac{u}{2(q+1)})$ is analytic in a circle of radius greater than $1$ and that $(1-u) RS_{Sp}(u)$ is analytic in a circle of radius greater than $1$ (\cite{FNP}).
 Next we claim that This follows from the result in \cite{FNP} that the $n \rightarrow \infty$ limit of the coefficient of $u^n$ in $X_0(u)$ is $0$. \end{proof}

 Next we consider the case of $q$ odd.
-First, we derive the large $n$ limiting proportion of regular semsimple elements in $SO^{\pm}$.
+First, we derive the large $n$ limiting proportion of regular semisimple elements in $SO^{\pm}$.
 Then it is proved that these proportions are equal to the corresponding proportions for $\Omega^{\pm}$.